sawyerwatts/Checklists/design.md

 imagine good plumbing is similar: if you’re doing something too exciting, you’re probably going to end up with crap all over yourself," Sean Goedecke.

+- [ ] What are the different permutations of the input, output, and internal state?
 - [ ] Does it handle the happy path and an error handling strategy?
     - [ ] Do partial failures exist, especially in batch jobs?
 How well are those handled?
 - [ ] How's the focus?